jimlar/valtechdroid/README.md

 * Add organization to the contact
 * Save geolocation
 * Save status message
-* Fix the thumbnail path hack when the proper url is in the API
 * Manage former employees (use phone nr and date to discard old/renamed employees)